VCityTeam/UD-Demo-TIGA-Vallee-Du-Gier/Readme.md

 and then use your favorite (web) browser to open `http://localhost:8000/`.

-Note that technically the `npm run debug` command will use the [webpack-dev-server](https://github.com/webpack/webpack-dev-server) npm package that
+Note that technically the `npm run debug` command will use the [webpack-dev-server npm package](https://github.com/webpack/webpack-dev-server) that
  - runs node application that in turn launched a vanilla http sever in local (on your desktop)
  - launches a watcher (surveying changes in sources)
  - in case of change that repacks an updated bundle
  - that triggers a client (hot) reload

-### Notes on the DemoFull
-FIXME: unmature section
+## Technical notes concerning the template application
 Some modules used by the DemoFull require some server-side components to be installed on some server (possibly your desktop).
 For example
  * the 3D objects (buildings) are (by default) serverd by a LIRIS server